davmartini/ocp_outscale/README.md

 	- podman
 	- ansible-navigator
 	- Ansible Execution Environment with all tools needed by this automation scripts
-- [ ] A defined IP for your infravm (ex: 192.168.40.10).
+- [ ] A defined IP for your ocpinfra01 (ex: 192.168.2.200).
 This server have a major role during deployment (DNS server & LB) and this IP is very important.
-This IP can be outside of the DHCP scope to haven't clash IP.

 ## 6. Ready to start?